-- 3.1 Members shall not misrepresent, either directly or indirectly, their skills, training, professional credentials, identity, or services. - 3.2 Members shall provide only those services for which they are qualified through education or experience and which are allowed by the applicable state athletic training practice acts and other applicable regulations for athletic trainers. - 3.3.
+- 3.1.
+Members shall not misrepresent, either directly or indirectly, their skills, training, professional credentials, identity, or services. - 3.2.
+Members shall provide only those services for which they are qualified through education or experience and which are allowed by the applicable state athletic training practice acts and other applicable regulations for athletic trainers. - 3.3.
 Members shall provide services, make referrals, and seek compensation only for those services that are necessary and are in the best interest of the patient as delineated by professional statements and best practices. - 3.4.
 Members shall recognize the need for continuing education and participate in educational activities that enhance their skills and knowledge and shall complete such educational requirements necessary to continue to qualify as athletic trainers under the applicable state athletic training practice acts. - 3.5.
 Members shall educate those whom they supervise in the practice of athletic training about the Code of Ethics and stress the importance of adherence. - 3.6.
-Members who are researchers or educators must maintain and promote ethical conduct in research and educational activities. - Principle 4: Members shall not engage in conduct that could be construed as a conflict of interest, reflects negatively on the athletic training profession, or jeopardizes a patient's health and well-being. - 4.1.
+Members who are researchers or educators must maintain and promote ethical conduct in research and educational activities.

+4. Members Shall Not Engage in Conduct That Could Be Construed as a Conflict of Interest, Reflects Negatively on the Athletic Training Profession, or Jeopardizes a Patient's Health and Well-Being.

+- 4.1.
 Members should conduct themselves personally and professionally in a manner that does not compromise their professional responsibilities or the practice of athletic training. - 4.2.
-All NATA members, whether current or past, shall not use the NATA logo in the endorsement of products or services, or exploit their affiliation with the NATA in a manner that reflects badly upon the profession. - 4.3.
-Members shall not place financial gain above the patient's welfare and shall not participate in any arrangement that exploits the patient. - 4.4.
-Members shall not, through direct or indirect means, use information obtained in the course of the practice of athletic training to try and influence the score or outcome of an athletic event, or attempt to induce financial gain through gambling. - 4.5.
+All NATA members, whether current or past, shall not use the NATA logo or AT logo in the endorsement of products or services, or exploit their affiliation with the NATA in a manner that reflects badly upon the profession. - 4.3.
+Members shall not place financial gain above the patient's well-being and shall not participate in any arrangement that exploits the patient. - 4.4.
+Members shall not, through direct or indirect means, use information obtained in the course of the practice of athletic training to try and influence the score or outcome of an athletic event, or attempt to induce financial gain through gambling.

+4.5.
 Members shall not provide or publish false or misleading information, photography, or any other communications in any media format, including on any social media platform, related to athletic training that negatively reflects the profession, other members of the NATA, NATA officers, and the NATA office.